About

 - The Penrose 1965 singularity theorem in historical context of the black hole paradigm, 16th Marcel Grossmann Meeting, International Center for Relativistic Astrophysics, Rome (Italy), 8/07/2021 (online)

-- On continued gravitational contraction (Oppenheimer & Snyder 1939) International Max Planck Research School in Astronomy and Cosmic Physics research seminar, University of Heidelberg, 21/01/2021 (online)
+- On continued gravitational contraction (Oppenheimer & Snyder 1939) International Max Planck Research School in Astronomy and Cosmic Physics research seminar, Heidelberg University, 21/01/2021 (online)

 - On the foundations of black hole thermodynamics, 4th International Zel'dovich Meeting, International Center for Relativistic Astrophysics, Minsk (Belarus), 07/09/2020 (online)